Language

 Is this converter accurate?

-Yes, the converter uses internationally recognized conversion factors with high precision.
-Results are accurate for engineering, HVAC, and automotive applications.
+Yes.
+It uses internationally recognized conversion factors with high precision, suitable for engineering, HVAC, and automotive work.

 Can I convert other power units?

-Yes, use the dropdown menus to select from many power units including Watts, Kilowatts, Megawatts, Horsepower (hp/PS), BTU/h, Tons of Refrigeration, and more.
+Yes.
+The tool supports many power units — Watts, Kilowatts, Megawatts, Horsepower (hp/PS), BTU/h, Tons of Refrigeration, and more — all visible at once.

 W